 Aggregate or child-level CLA data can also be used to explore variation in child protection and social care systems between different countries.
-For example, Gilbert et al. compared trends in the use of OHC among infants in England to five other countries using annual CLA figures published by DfE (31), while Ubbesen et al. used individual-level longitudinal CLA data to compare the patterns of entry to care and type of OHC used in Denmark and England (32).
+For example, Gilbert et al. compared trends in the use of OHC among infants in England with five other countries using annual CLA figures published by DfE,31 and Ubbesen et al. used individual-level longitudinal CLA data to compare the patterns of entry to care and type of OHC used in Denmark and England.32